-Are you are struggling to write a resume to generate more interviews for positions that are of interest?
+Are you struggling to write a resume to generate more interviews for positions that are of interest?

 You are not alone!

-First of all, you need to understand that your resume is a marketing tool and you are marketing a product.
+First of all, you need to understand that your resume is a marketing tool and marketing a product.
 That product is you.
 Do not underestimate the power of this document.
 This one or two-page overview of your relevant core competencies, accomplishments, and scope of responsibility is the only thing representing you during your absence.
 Make sure this document counts.

 As many of you know, there is more than just filling out a simple job application to find an exceptional job.
-The resume writing and job search process have changed dramatically over the last ten years; sometimes it’s hard to keep up with the new trends.
+The resume writing and job search process have changed dramatically over the last ten years; sometimes, it’s hard to keep up with the new trends.

 This resume development method adds to the job seeker’s frustration and drains their bank account while they are sitting waiting for the golden opportunity to appear magically.
-First, you will need to decide which resume format is best suited to your current situation and your background.[tweetthis]
+First, you will need to decide which resume format is best suited to your current situation and background.[tweetthis]
 Choosing the wrong resume format will often put you on an uneven playing field. #resumes #jobseekers[/tweetthis]

 Choose the Correct Format